 British Columbia-born, Richmond originally joined Vancouver Airport Authority in 1995 and spent more than 11 years in operational roles including manager, airside operations and vice president, operations.
 From 2006 to 2013, Richmond worked for Vancouver Airport Authority’s associate company Vantage Airport Group as CEO of six different airports, including Nassau’s Lynden Pindling International Airport in The Bahamas, three airports in Northern England and, most recently, two airports in Cyprus.
 Richmond’s seven years of work at airports in different markets and stages of development yielded invaluable global experience that will serve well YVR’s future growth as a global hub.

 Lisa Beecroft is the co-owner, with her husband Patrick, of Caffe Divano, which operates three cafes in Coquitlam, Port Moody and Burnaby.
-This past year they also opened a new bakery in Port Moody, Gabi & Jules Handmade Pies & Baked Goodness.
-The bakery was named for their two daughters, Gabriela & Juliana, and inspired by the fact that Juliana has autism, they have worked to ensure their bakery is an inclusive work environment.
-As such they employ and provide ongoing work experience opportunities for individuals on the spectrum.
+This past year they also opened a new bakery in Port Moody, Gabi & Jules Handmade Pies and Baked Goodness.
+The bakery was named for their two daughters, Gabriela and Juliana and inspired by the fact that Juliana has autism, they have worked to ensure their bakery is an inclusive work environment.
+As such, they employ and provide ongoing work experience opportunities for individuals on the spectrum.
 This year the company was recognized by the city of Port Moody with the Peter Hulbert Accessibility Award for their efforts in employing and creating opportunities for individuals with autism.

 Lisa has a bachelor of arts degree in communications from Simon Fraser University and has served on the board of the Heights Merchant Association and Shop Local Port Moody and is a member of the Economic Development Committee in Port Moody.

-He is an associate of the Financial Services Institute of Australasia and a graduate of the advanced management program at INSEAD, an international business school and research institution.
+Mark is an associate of FINSIA and a graduate of the advanced management program at INSEAD.

 Mark came to Vancouver in 2004 and immediately fell in love with the rawness and history of the DTES.
 It was this area that nurtured his vision and inspired him to take the risk to open his first restaurant, Boneta, in 2007.
 After Boneta became nationally successful, Brand went on to open an independent clothing label and storefront called Sharks + Hammers, followed by The Diamond Cocktail Lounge, Sea Monstr Sushi, Catalog Art Gallery, PortSide Pub, Persephone Brewing and lastly, his largest undertaking to date, Save on Meats.